Simon Faghel-Soubeyrand, PhD

 news

-• June 2025: New preprint now out: Sleep strengthens successor representations of learned sequences read it here.
+3. New preprint: Sleep strengthens successor representations of learned sequences.
+Read it here.

-• April 2025: Our lab presented at the Cognitive Neuroscience Society (CNS) conference in Boston.
+4. Our lab presented at the Cognitive Neuroscience Society conference in Boston.

-• March 2025: New preprint on sleep's role in episodic memory transformation — read it here.
+5. New preprint on sleep's role in episodic memory transformation.
+Read it here.

 research